dhikshanya06/Galaxy-Glide_pygame/README.md

-<h4>This Python code utilizes the Pygame library to create a basic game called "Galaxy Glide".<br> A simple game where players control a spaceship with arrow keys in a window.</h4>
+# Galaxy-Glide_pygame
+Galaxy Glide is a simple, interactive game built using the Pygame library in Python.
+Players control a spaceship using the arrow keys and navigate through a window, avoiding obstacles and collecting points.
+This project demonstrates the basics of game development, including event handling, sprite movement, and collision detection, making it an ideal starting point for beginners interested in creating games with Pygame